The Parisi ultrametricity conjecture: Introduction and main result.

-The ultrametricity (\ref{ultra}) of the overlap array $(R_{l,l'})$ was famously conjectured by G. Parisi in \cite{Parisi79}, \cite{Parisi} as the cornerstone of a theory developed during the discovery of the Parisi formula for the free energy in the Sherrington-Kirkpatrick model (see \cite{MPV} for more details).
-The Parisi formula was proved rigorously in a celebrated work of M. Talagrand in \cite{TPF} following the breakthrough invention of the replica symmetry breaking interpolation scheme by F. Guerra in \cite{Guerra}, which gave a very strong indirect support to the entire Parisi ansatz including the ultrametricity conjecture.
-More recently, several results providing some direct mathematical support to the Parisi ultrametricity conjecture were proved under an additional technical assumption that the overlaps take only finitely many values, i.e. $R_{1,2} \in \{q_1,\ldots, q_k\}$ with probability one for some non-random values $(q_l)_{l\leq k}$.
+The ultrametric structure of the overlap array $(R_{l,l'})$ appeared implicitly in the original work of G. Parisi in \cite{Parisi79}, \cite{Parisi} in which the famous Parisi formula for the free energy in the Sherrington-Kirkpatrick model was discovered.
+The fact that the particular form of the array $(R_{l,l'})$ suggested in \cite{Parisi79}, \cite{Parisi} encoded some definite physical properties of the Gibbs measure, including ultrametricity, was found during the subsequent interpretation of the Parisi solution in the work of M. M\'ezard, G. Parisi, N. Sourlas, G. Toulouse and M.A.
+Virasoro in \cite{M1}, \cite{M2} (see \cite{MPV} for more details).
+The Parisi formula for the free energy was proved rigorously in a celebrated work of M. Talagrand in \cite{TPF} following the breakthrough invention of the replica symmetry breaking interpolation scheme by F. Guerra in \cite{Guerra}, which gave a very strong indirect support to the entire Parisi ansatz including the ultrametricity conjecture.
+More recently, several results providing some direct mathematical support to the ultrametricity conjecture were proved under an additional technical assumption that the overlaps take only finitely many values, i.e. $R_{1,2} \in \{q_1,\ldots, q_k\}$ with probability one for some non-random values $(q_l)_{l\leq k}$.
 The first such result was proved by L.-P. Arguin and M. Aizenman in \cite{AA} as a consequence of the Aizenman-Contucci stochastic stability property \cite{AC} of the Gibbs measures in the mixed $p$-spin models.
 Inspired by \cite{AA}, the author proved a similar result based on the Ghirlanda-Guerra identities in \cite{PGG} (see \cite{PGG2} for an elementary proof) and M. Talagrand gave a different proof in \cite{Tal-New}.
-Unfortunately, in the Sherrington-Kirkpatrick and mixed $p$-spin models one expects the distribution of the overlap to have a continuous component (\cite{MPV}) so the results in \cite{AA}, \cite{PGG}, and \cite{Tal-New} were not directly applicable to these models.
-In this paper we deduce ultrametricity (\ref{ultra}) without any assumptions on the distribution of the overlap by utilizing a new representation of the Ghirlanda-Guerra identities proved in Theorem \ref{Th1} below, which can be viewed as a new invariance principle for random measures that satisfy (\ref{GG}).
-The idea behind this representation was originally motivated by the stability property proved in \cite{ACGG} which unified the Aizenman-Contucci stochastic stability and the Ghirlanda-Guerra identities; however, the proof we give here is based only on the Ghirlanda-Guerra identities.
+Unfortunately, in the Sherrington-Kirkpatrick and mixed $p$-spin models one expects the distribution of the overlap to have a continuous component (\cite{MPV}), so the results in \cite{AA}, \cite{PGG} and \cite{Tal-New} were not directly applicable to these models.